-1 Ov erview 4 2 De tails of the initiative 6 2.1 Title of the Initiative: 6 2.2 Brief overview of function of the South West Wales Corporate Joint Committee 6 2.3 Summary of the initiative: 6 2.4 Is this a 'strategic decision'?
-7 2.5 Who will be directly affected by this initiative?
-7 2.6 When and how were people consulted?
-8 2.7 What were the outcomes of the consultation?
-9 3 Evi dence 10 3.1 What evidence was used in assessing the initiative? .
-10 4 Equ ualities 13 4.1.
-How does the initiative impact on people who share a protected characteristic? .
-13 4.2 What action will be taken to improve positive or mitigate negative impacts? .
-15 5 Pul blic Sector Equality Duty 16 5.1 How will the initiative assist or inhibit the ability to meet the Public Sector Equality Duty 16 5.2.
-What action will be taken to improve positive or mitigate negative impacts? .16 6 Soc cio Economic Duty 17 6.1 What action will be taken to reduce inequality of outcome? .18 7 Co mmunity Cohesion/Social Exclusion/Poverty 19 7.1 What action will be taken to improve positive or mitigate negative impacts? .
-19 8 The e Welsh language 20 8.1 What action will be taken to improve positive or mitigate negative impacts? .
-21 9 Bio odiversity and the resilience of ecosystems 22 9.1 How will the initiative assist or inhibit the ability to meet the Biodiversity Duty? .
-22 9.2 What action will be taken to improve positive or mitigate negative impacts? .
-23 1() We ell-being of Future Generations 24 10.1 How have the five ways of working been applied in the development of the initiative?
-1 ' 1 Mc onitoring Arrangements 26
+1 Ove erview4 2 Det ails of the initiative6 2.1 Title of the Initiative:6 2.2 Brief overview of function of the South West Wales Corporate Joint Committee6 2.3 Summary of the initiative:6 2.4 Is this a 'strategic decision'?7 2.5 Who will be directly affected by this initiative?7 2.6 When and how were people consulted?8 2.7 What were the outcomes of the consultation?9 3 Evi dence 3.1 What evidence was used in assessing the initiative?10 4 Equ alities13 4.1.
+How does the initiative impact on people who share a protected characteristic?13 4.2 What action will be taken to improve positive or mitigate negative impacts?15 5 Pub blic Sector Equality Duty16 5.1 Duty ?
+How will the initiative assist or inhibit the ability to meet the Public Sector Equality 16 5.2.
+What action will be taken to improve positive or mitigate negative impacts?17 6 Soc io Economic Duty18 6.1 What action will be taken to reduce inequality of outcome?19 7 Cor mmunity Cohesion/Social Exclusion/Poverty20 7.1 What action will be taken to improve positive or mitigate negative impacts?20 8 The e Welsh language 8.1 What action will be taken to improve positive or mitigate negative impacts?22 9 Bio diversity and the resilience of ecosystems23 9.1 How will the initiative assist or inhibit the ability to meet the Biodiversity Duty?23 9.2 What action will be taken to improve positive or mitigate negative impacts?24